DeepShift-Labs/MAGIST-Algorithm/README.md

 2. Reverse Image Search and Google Scraping(find label of image) -> Data Downloader(find dataset from large datasets)
 3. Transfer Learn Model -> Object Detector
 ```

+### Natural Language Processing
+Another key stage of this AGI(Artificial General Intelligence) is the huaman interaction and understanding.
+MAGIST will use a Transformer chatbot to listen to conversations and simultaneously train on them.
+When it is queried, it will collect information from the database, and use the transformer to fit a response.
+This will be done by using a GAN system infused into the transformer.
+The transformer will act as the discriminator to perform an integrity check.